haddouti-khalid/REST-API-STARTER/README.md

 ## Features :
 ### Unit tests
 All application layers are testable (Data, Service, Web) :<br />
-Data layer: all CRUD operations and specific queries are tested through a memory database (DBUnit).<br /> Service layer: to cover all requirements in tests, it is possible to use Mockito framework to adapt any input data to check the output. <br />
+Data layer: all CRUD operations and specific queries are tested through a memory database (DBUnit).<br />
+Service layer: to cover all requirements in tests, it is possible to use Mockito framework to adapt any input data to check the output. <br />
 Web layer: even the web layer is testable with the Spring MVC-test.
 It allows us to check the REST service results.<br />
 ### Apache Tomcat and MySql integration
 Apache Tomcat is used with a MySql database.<br />
-Database configuration is externalized in Tomcat context file MySql database driver is externalized in Tomcat.
+Database configuration is externalized in Tomcat context file.<br />
+MySql database driver is externalized in Tomcat.
 ### External configuration
-The  parameters of configuration can be stored in the file system and can be changed with hot reloading.
+The configuration parameters can be stored in the file system and changed with hot reloading.
 ### Multiple-Authentication support
 In development phase, a simple value in http header is used to identify the connected user ( SPRING_USER_ID : roleName )<br />
 In production platform, Tomcat users and roles ( file tomcat-users.xml ) are used.
 ### External logging
-The logging configuration of the application is stored in the file system and can be changed with hot reloading.
-For example, the logging level can be changed without restart the application.
+The application logging configuration is stored in the file system and can be changed with hot reloading.
+For example, the logging level can be changed without restarting the application.
 ### Multi profiles
-Application supports two different profiles : DEV and PROD
+The application supports two different profiles (Maven and Sprinf) : DEV and PROD
 ### Security layer
-All user with his roles are managed by the application easily (with a Spring annotation).
+All users (and roles) are managed by the application easily (with a Spring annotation).
 ### Crossdomain queries management
 In development phase, the cross domain check is disabled (a back-end can be used from a web application that is not in the same domain.
-In production phase, for security reasons, the cross domain check is enabled.
+In production phase, for security reasons, the cross domain check is enabled).

 ## Setting up your DEV environment:
 ### Prerequisites
 Git, JDK 7 and Maven.<br />
-Be sure that your JAVA_HOME environment variable points to the jdk1.7.0 folder extracted from the JDK download.
+Make sure that your JAVA_HOME environment variable points on the jdk1.7.0 folder extracted from the JDK download.
 ### Steps
 * Clone the repo :
 ```